 It can be very difficult to quit smoking.
 Most smokers experience the withdrawal symptoms as particularly challenging.
-Quit smoking tablets can increase your chances of becoming an ex-smoker.
+Quit smoking tablets help you overcome cravings and increase your chances of becoming an ex-smoker.

 Many smokers make numerous attempts at quitting.
 This is due to the fact that smoking is not just a habit but also involves a physical and psychological addiction to nicotine.
 On average, smokers tend to try to stop smoking at least six times before they manage to quit.
 These repeated unsuccessful attempts often lead to disappointment and frustration, leaving smokers too discouraged to try again.